mediquo/docs-sdk/docs/introduction.md

 ---
 id: introduction
-title: Getting started
+title: API Integration
-sidebar_label: Getting started
+sidebar_label: API Integration
 ---

 This describes the resources that make up the official mediQuo API.
 If you have any problems or requests, please contact mediQuo Support.